EA release

 Language support

-The supported agent language in Production is:
+The only supported agent language is:

 Agent experience